MicrosoftDocs/appcenter-docs/docs/distribution/codepush/node.md

 ### Methods

-- **addAccessKey(description: string): Promise&lt;AccessKey&gt;** - Creates a new access key with the specified description (e.g. "VSTS CI").
+- **addAccessKey(description: string): Promise&lt;AccessKey&gt;** - Creates a new access key with the specified description (e.g. "Azure DevOps CI").
 - **addApp(appName: string, os: string, platform: string, manuallyProvisionDeployments: boolean = false): Promise&lt;App&gt;** - Creates a new CodePush app with the specified name, os, and platform.
-If manuallyProvisionDeployments is set to true, the app will not create the default deployments of "Staging" and "Production"; if unspecified or set to false, it will.
+If `manuallyProvisionDeployments` is set to true, the app will not create the default deployments of "Staging" and "Production"; if unspecified or set to false, it will.
 - **addCollaborator(appName: string, email: string): Promise&lt;void&gt;** - Adds the specified CodePush user as a collaborator to the specified CodePush app.
 - **addDeployment(appName: string, deploymentName: string): Promise&lt;Deployment&gt;** - Creates a new deployment with the specified name, and associated with the specified app.
 - **clearDeploymentHistory(appName: string, deploymentName: string): Promise&lt;void&gt;** - Clears the release history associated with the specified app deployment.